EmilHernvall/UglyLang/README.md

     (name:string, age:int, height:int) myNamedTuple =
         (name:"emil", age:26, height:188);

+Not all keys of a named tuple has to be declared in the type signature, but all keys in the type signature has to be present in the instance of the tuple.

 Both tuples and named tuples are dereferences using the subscript operator:

     string val1 = myTuple[0];